admoraguilar/tictactoe-unity/README.md

 * I also thank you for taking your valuable time to review this test.

+#Checklist
 Tic Tac Toe is a simple game played by 2 players on a square grid of tiles:
-✓ Each player has a different symbol (traditionally X or O, but here we have custom symbol images).
+* ✓ Each player has a different symbol (traditionally X or O, but here we have custom symbol images).
    * In TicTacToeUI component we could specify "markers/symbols" for players.

-✓ When the game start, each tile is empty.
+* ✓ When the game start, each tile is empty.
    * At start, the tiles are empty.
    * After a player wins and they decide to play again, the tiles are emptied.
    * This could be observed by inspecting the TicTacToeGame and TicTacToeUI component.
 Those two are separated